johannesgerer/buchhaltung/README.md

 *Buchhaltung* (['bu&#720;&chi;ˌhaltʊŋ], German *book keeping*), written in Haskell, helps you keep track of your finances on the command line with minimal effort.
 It provides tools that help you in creating a complete ledger of all your bank and savings accounts', credit cards', and other transactions, in a text-based ledger format, that is readable by the [ledger CLI tool](http://www.ledger-cli.org/) and its many [derivatives](http://plaintextaccounting.org/).

 * Fetch your bank transaction directly via FinTS/HBCI/OFXDirectConnect
-* Import transactions from PayPal (can be customized to other formats)
+* Import transactions from PayPal, Barclaycard Visa, comdirect Visa, and Monefy expense tracker app, (or define your own formats)
 * Semi-automatically match transactions to accounts using Bayesian classification
 * Semi-automatic transaction entry with meaningful suggestions in keyboard-based speed mode
  * It is couples/room-mates aware: Create several transaction simultaneously (see [Multi-user add](#multi-user-add))